I spend my free time (and spare cash) working on my freshwater aquariums.

 - They enhance an aquarium's look.

-- Give fish a place to hide and rest.
+- They give fish a place to hide and rest.

 Low-Maintenance Aquatic Plants